ryan-txn/tp/docs/UserGuide.md

 ```

 #### Weight Timeline: `weight timeline`
-- Returns a graph of weight changes
+- Returns a graph of weight changes over time
+- Requires users to have saved sufficient weight entries of different values using the `update userdata` command
+before being able to display a graph of weight in kilograms over time.
+Graph is normalized to the Max and minimum
+  weight values hence resolution of graph decreases if the gap between minimum and maximum weight is unrealistically
+  large
 ```
 weight timeline
 Weight Timeline